 2 - Emerging.
-The writer demonstrated awareness of expectations but requires additional time or support in order to succeed.
-The writer crafted a setting and plot line for a short film and included details that develop characters and situations; however, the screenplay may lack focus, visual interest, or fail to show understanding of the theme.
-The writer includes the elements of plot (inciting incident, turning point, conclusion, etc.).
+The writer demonstrated awareness of expectations but requires additional time or support in order to succeed. setting a short include develo and situ howev screen focus, fail to s play may lack visual interest, or how tanding of the The writer includes the elements of plot (inciting incident, turning point, conclusion, etc.).
 However, the structure or pacing of the play may make it difficult to follow the plotline or grasp the theme.
 The writer's language use is functional but may not have variety.
 Word choice and sentence fluency may be repetitive.
 There are consistent errors in conventions or grammar.
 1 - Undeveloped.
 The writer did not demonstrate awareness of expectations and requires either additional support or additional effort in order to succeed.
 The writer may have selected a setting or plot line outside of the assignment expectations, failed to supply detail or show critical gaps in understanding of the theme.
 The writer did not include one or more critical organizational elements of a screenplay: beginning, inciting incident, rising action, turning point, falling action, or conclusion.
 Overall, organization and pacing makes it difficult or impossible to follow the plotline.
 The writer's sentences may ramble and word choice is inappropriate for the project's expected voice.
 Many errors in grammar and conventions make the screenplay difficult to read.
-Presentation 5- The different formatte appropriate for a screen with a time of character and descrip setting/descrip dialogue the character formatter in the character formatter in the character formatter in the character formatter formatte ed riately blay tle, list acters tions, scene tions, e with racters' n all 4- The draft is formatted mostly appropriately for a screenplay with a title, list of characters and descriptions, setting/scene descriptions, dialogue with the characters' names in all caps, etc. 3- The draft is formatted for a screenplay, but may not have a title, list of characters and descriptions, setting/scene descriptions, dialogue with the character's name in all caps, etc. 2- The dr has some dialogue formattin is missing main presenta elements required screenpl e e e e e e e e e e e e e e e e e e e 1- The draft does not follow appropriate formatting for a screenplay.
+Presentation 5- The d formatte approp for a screenp with a ti of chara and descrip setting/ descrip dialogu the char names i caps, et ed riately blay tle, list acters tions, scene tions, ne with racters' n all 4- The draft is formatted mostly appropriately for a screenplay with a title, list of characters and descriptions, setting/scene descriptions, dialogue with the characters' names in all caps, etc. 3- The draft is formatted for a screenplay, but may not have a title, list of characters and descriptions, setting/scene descriptions, dialogue with the character's name in all caps, etc. 2- The dr has some dialogue formattin is missing main presenta elements required screenpl e bg but g the ation s 1- The draft does not follow appropriate formatting for a screenplay.